Is This the Life We Really Want?

 Is This the Life We Really Want? is the fourth solo album by the English rock musician Roger Waters, released on 2 June 2017 by Columbia Records.
 It was produced by Nigel Godrich, who urged Waters to make a more concise, less theatrical album.
 It was Waters' first solo album since Amused to Death (1992), and his first studio work since the opera Ça Ira (2005).

-The album reached number three in the UK and number 11 in the United States.
-It produced four singles: "Smell the Roses", "Déjà Vu", "The Last Refugee" and "Wait for Her".
+The album reached number three in the UK and number 11 in the US.
+"Smell the Roses", "Déjà Vu", "The Last Refugee" and "Wait for Her" were released as singles.
+It was nominated for the 2018 Grammy Award for Best Engineered Album, Non-Classical.

 Recording

 Is This the Life We Really Want? was recorded in Los Angeles and London.
-It was produced by the Radiohead producer Nigel Godrich, who met Waters when he produced the 2015 live album Roger Waters: The Wall.
+It was produced by Nigel Godrich, who met Waters when he produced the 2015 live album Roger Waters: The Wall.
 Though Waters had not heard Godrich's work with Radiohead, they got on well and discussed working together.
 Godrich, a fan of Waters' work with Pink Floyd, was frank with Waters, telling him he found some of his solo work "unlistenable".
 However, he was reassured that Waters "really still had it" after hearing his demo of "Déjà Vu".

 Godrich wanted to create a pared-back album to showcase Waters "the poet".
-He felt Waters' creativity had been invigorated by his recent The Wall Live tour, and that his role as producer was "to push him a little bit".
+He felt Waters' creativity had been invigorated by his recent Wall Live tour, and that his role as producer was "to push him a little bit".
 He encouraged Waters to make a concise record, reminding him that Pink Floyd's 1973 album The Dark Side of the Moon is only 43 minutes long.
-Unlike most of Waters' work, Waters did not co-produce the record; he said: "[Godrich] did a brilliant job ...
+Unlike most of his work, Waters did not co-produce the record, saying in an interview: "[Godrich] did a brilliant job ...
 I sat on my hands with lips zipped.
 You've rented this dog, let it work."
 Godrich used tape loops and found sounds extensively to create segues between tracks.
-He is also credited for arrangement, sound collages, keyboards, guitar, and mixing.
+He is also credited for arrangement, sound collages, keyboards, guitar and mixing.

 Themes

-Waters initially planned to record a concept album; he conceived a radio play about a man and his granddaughter investigating why children are being killed in other parts of the world.
+Waters initially planned to record a concept album.
+He conceived a radio play about a man and his granddaughter investigating why children are being killed in other parts of the world.
 He described the play as "part magic carpet ride, part political rant, part anguish", and said it featured about a dozen songs.
 Godrich persuaded Waters to abandon the theatrical elements and create a "less linear" work.
 Waters said he planned to produce the original idea in the future.